dice-project/DICE-Configuration-BO4CO/README.md

 Bayesian Optimization for Configuration Optimization (BO4CO) is an auto-tuning algorithm for Big Data applications.
 Big data applications typically are developed with several technologies (e.g., Apache Storm, Hadoop, Spark, Cassandra) each of which has typically dozens of configurable parameters that should be carefully tuned in order to perform optimally.
 BO4CO helps end users of big data systems such as data scientists or SMEs to automatically tune the system.

 ## Architecture
-The following figure illustrates all the components of BO4CO:
+The following figure illustrates components of BO4CO:
 (i) optimization component, (ii) experimental suite, (iii) and a data broker.

 ![BO4CO architecture](doc/latex/figures/bo4co-arch.png)

-## How to use
+## Usage

-The configuration tool works in `deployed` and `MATLAB` mode. `deployed` mode does not need any MATLAB installation and only is dependent on a royalty free [MATLAB compiler](http://uk.mathworks.com/products/compiler/mcr/).
+The configuration tool works in `deployed` and `MATLAB` mode.
+The `deployed` mode does not need any MATLAB installation and only is dependent on a royalty free [MATLAB Runtime (MCR)](http://uk.mathworks.com/products/compiler/mcr/).

 ### Getting BO4CO